Joash09/SICP_Notes/README.md

     * key to organizing programs is to clearly represent the signal flow structure
     * higher order functions: reduce, accumulate, fold
     * can achieve modularity by treating data as a signal flow structure (e.g. elements from enumerate function can be mapped to a function, the results of which is filtered, and the filtered results get accumulated)
+    * closure: Result of a function taking parameters from set S results in an element also defined in S
     * performance benefits when choosing structure to represent data:
       - unordered lists vs ordered lists vs trees